Tea Tree Oil Acne Treatment Explained

 You can use Tea Tree oil as a natural hand sanitizer.
 It has the capability to kill germs that are responsible for illnesses like the cold and flu.
 It also can act as an insect repellent.
 According to research, cows that were treated with the oil had sixty-one percent fewer flies bothering them than the cows that weren’t.

 You can even add the oil to your child’s hair detangler to prevent them from catching lice.
-As I mentioned earlier, you can use Tea Tree oil for oil pulling which means you can also use it as a mouthwash.
+As I mentioned earlier, you can use Tea Tree oil for oil pulling which means it can also be used as a mouthwash.
 Research suggests that it may be able to fight germs that could lead to gingivitis, bad breath, and tooth decay.

 Success Using Tea Tree Oil To Treat Acne